What to Do When Dental Insurance Doesn’t Pay Claims

 What should you do when your dental insurance refuses to pay claims submitted by your provider?
 Denials can happen for one of two reasons.

-First, dental plans contain a host of contractual exclusions, meaning they cover very little at all.
+First, dental plans contain a host of contractual exclusions, meaning they cover very little.
 In this case, you will need to find other ways to pay for services.

 Second, the insurance company might deny claims because they think the proposed treatment is unnecessary.
 In this case, a letter of reconsideration has a better chance of success than a lawsuit.